gdamore/tcell/README.md

 ## Rich Unicode & non-Unicode support

-_Tcell_ includes enhanced support for Unicode, including wide characters and combining characters, provided your terminal can support them.
+_Tcell_ includes enhanced support for Unicode, including wide characters and grapheme clusters, provided your terminal can support them.

 It will also convert to and from Unicode locales, so that the program can work with UTF-8 internally, and get reasonable output in other locales.